AUTHOR: The Dental CFO

 Staffing Shortages Will Continue

 With these former employees moving onto new employers or even new careers entirely, they didn’t wait around to get their old jobs back once patient volume began to slowly approach pre-pandemic levels.
+Some offices are running with fewer clinical and support staff and experiencing high turnover rates.

 Finding quality staff is one of the biggest challenges of running a dental practice.
-It’s only compounded by the major risk of not being able to pay them long-term if patient billings and collections are insufficient to support their wages.
+It’s compounded by the major risk of not being able to pay them long-term if patient billings and collections are insufficient to support their wages.

 If patient volume isn’t where your practice needs it to be to justify having full-time and part-time employees, temporary staff can be introduced to your permanent team to make it through this adjustment period.